How to Apply for Aid

 Step 4: The Financial Aid Award Notification.

-After all information has been received, awards will be determined and an award letter will be emailed out to the student's Manhattan Tech email address.
+After all information has been received, awards will be determined and notification of awards will be emailed out to the student's Manhattan Tech email address.
 The award letter will be based on full time enrollment unless otherwise noted.
 Financial aid may be adjusted if hours enrolled drop below full time or as a student receives other monetary assistance, such as scholarships and tuition assistance, from third party sponsors.

-To accept Direct Stafford Student loans, please complete the following steps.
+To accept Direct Student Loans, please complete the following steps.
 Please wait until you have received notice of your awards before completing the financial aid acceptance process on our Online Financial Aid System.